To Samuel Hardin Sr. will 1732

 1786.
 William Hardin, Jr. Implied by 1786-87 mention of William Hardin, Senior, probably "Buck."
 William Hardin Jr. was security for the marriage of David Williams and Tabitha Hardin in 1786 in Moore County.
 David Williams was an administrator, with James Hardin, of the intestate Gabriel Hardin in Randolph.
 I guess William Hardin, Jr.was born roughly 1747-1757, making him a little younger than William, son of Gabriel Hardin.

-Summary and clarification: One William Hardin (nicknamed Chubby) is a son of Gabriel Harding.
+Summary and clarification: One William Hardin (nicknamed Chubby in the Stepp genealogy) is a son of Gabriel Harding.
 He was born about 1753, probably in Granville County, NC.
-In Sue Step's genealogy of William "Chubby" Hardin, he had no son William Hardin, Jr. A second William Hardin (nicknamed Buck) I propose is the brother of Gabriel, son of Samuel Hardin of Brunswick County, VA.
-William was born there (if not more easterly) roughly 1727.
+In Sue Step's genealogy of William "Chubby" Hardin, he had no son William Hardin, Jr. A second William Hardin (nicknamed Buck) is probably the brother of Gabriel (he who inherited old Samuel's farm in Brunswick County, Virginia after the widow's estate).
+William was born there roughly 1725.
 Both men lived in Moore County, NC at the same time.

 1787 May - William Harden, Sr. sold 200 Acres along Deep River to Joseph McGee for £360 and held the mortgage.
 Shown below, the document recorded was a mortgage agreement that if the 12 notes were not paid by McGee to Hardin, the land would revert to Hardin.